UAE VAT Registration

 Introduction to VAT Registration in UAE

 Being registered under the VAT law signifies that a business is officially recognized by the government as a supplier of Goods and Services and is authorized to collect VAT from customers, remitting the collected amount to the government.
-VAT registration grants businesses specific privileges, allowing them to:
+VAT registration UAE grants businesses specific privileges, allowing them to:

 • Charge VAT on the taxable supply of goods/services.